vidio-research/ai-video-cutting-research-preview/README.md

 Experimental results have demonstrated the high accuracy of these AI-based systems in detecting logo and scene transitions, and subjective assessments from viewers indicate a high level of acceptability for the automatically generated highlight clips [159].
 The success of these domain-specific approaches highlights the effectiveness of leveraging unique features and patterns within a particular type of video content to automate the clipping process [159].

-By focusing on cues like logo transitions that often signify the beginning or end of important segments, and scene changes that indicate shifts in the game's action, AI models can be trained to intelligently identify and extract key moments from soccer games, significantly reducing the need for manual intervention and enabling faster, more cost-effective highlight generation.159
+By focusing on cues like logo transitions that often signify the beginning or end of important segments, and scene changes that indicate shifts in the game's action, AI models can be trained to intelligently identify and extract key moments from soccer games, significantly reducing the need for manual intervention and enabling faster, more cost-effective highlight generation [159].

 ## **11\.
 Conclusion and Future Directions**